 Read How to choose the right LMS to get more details about choosing the right LMS for you.

-In today’s era of on-the-go learners who require knowledge when they need it, microlearning is an essential tool to keep learners engaged and allow information retention.
+Stick to bite-sized learning: In today’s era of on-the-go learners who require knowledge when they need it, microlearning is an essential tool to keep learners engaged and allow information retention.
 To make use of microlearning, break a one-hour online lesson into shorter segments labelled as ‘microlessons’.
 By doing so, you will ensure that students are not overwhelmed with too much material all at once!

-Adding quizzes, interactive content and time limits is an effective way to engage learners.
+Add testing and gamification: Adding quizzes, interactive content and time limits is an effective way to engage learners.
 Gaming elements can also add interest.

-Not everyone learns the same way.
+Use a variety of learning styles: Not everyone learns the same way.
 Opt for different styles to engage visual, auditory, kinesthetic, logical, and social learners.

-Make your training courses personal and relevant to the individual learner.
+Personalize content: Make your training courses personal and relevant to the individual learner.
 You can do this by adding a personalized touch, such as inputting their name into the welcome page, customizing their end-of-course screen, or creating groups within your LMS.
 Doing so will make them feel valued and provide an enhanced learning experience!

-There are established learning frameworks that help instructional designers to build content that is designed for optimal learning.
+Develop course content designed for optimal learning: There are established learning frameworks that help instructional designers to build content that is designed for optimal learning.
 Choose between ADDIE, Bloom’s Taxonomy or our preferred Tell me.
 Show me.
 Let me try.
 Test me approach to create wells-structured learning content.

-How LEAi helps with customer education
+How LEAi improves customer education

 Making the cultural and educational switch from product training to customer education can be hard.
 However, once you make the shift, you will see a remarkable change on how your clients engage with you.